 As often as I hear the complaint that the HR house is dirty, you would be surprised how often candidates ignore recruiters during an interview process.
 Below are a couple of examples of radio silence that will leave a bad impression on your hiring manager or recruiter.

 Although this happens with all demographics, the phenomenon of ignoring recruiters occurs with Millennia’s on a regular basis.
 I want to share it here because my theory is that this comes from a lack of experience when it comes to networking.
 I doubt it is on purpose.

 Ignoring recruiters scenario 1.
 Millennia’s

 I receive an internal referral from an employee on a connection of theirs that happens to be a Millennial aged candidate.
-I really appreciate internal referrals because the person making the referral knows what the company wants and most employees will not put their name on a candidate unless they believe they will be successful.
+As a recruiter, I really appreciate internal referrals.
+The employee making the referral knows what the company wants and most employees will not put their name on a candidate unless they believe they will be successful.
 I try to do a couple of things when reaching out to this referral.

 - Let them know that the employee that referred them is a great employee and knows what success at Acme Publishing looks like.

 - Let them know that I have heard nothing but great things about the candidate.